-Individual Agency Requirement General Purpose/Meaning Agency Name/Key Contact Bureau of Senior Services (BoSS) Myisha Robinson Primary Program(s) Senior Community Service Employment Program (SCSEP) Core Services Information, recruitment, referral, on-site trainings and the services described in Section 134(d) (21) of WIOA.
-Contributions BoSS will make appropriate in-kind contributions toward the operation of AJCs located in similar geographical service areas.
-Performance Measurement Levels Community Service, Entered Employment, Work Retention, Average Earnings, Service Levels and Services to Most in Need.
-Referral Process Require all enrollees to register with their local One-Stop Career Center and refer non-eligible seniors (55+) directly to the AJCs.
-Confidentiality Requirements Information will be shared to the maximum extent permitted by applicable state and federal statutes.
-Training Activity The BoSS will participate in cross training with local AJCs.
-Case Management SCSEP sub-grantees, under the auspices of the BoSS, will work with the AJCs, in coordinating case management services to SCSEP enrollees.
+Bureau of Senior Services (BoSS) Mariaha Dahiraan Myisha Robinson Senior Community Service Employment Program (SCSEP) Information, recruitment, referral, on-site trainings and the services described in Section 134(d) (21) of WIOA.
+BoSS will make appropriate in-kind contributions toward the operation of AJCs located in similar geographical service areas.
+Employment (second quarter after exit); employment (fourth quarter after exit); median earnings (second quarter after exit); credential attainment rate; measurable skills gain; effectiveness in serving employers.
+See WIOA 116(b).
+Require all enrollees to register with their local One-Stop Career Center and refer non-eligible seniors (55+) directly to the AJCs.
+Information will be shared to the maximum extent permitted by applicable state and federal statutes.
+The BoSS will participate in cross training with local AJCs.
+SCSEP sub-grantees, under the auspices of the BoSS, will work with the AJCs, in coordinating case management services to SCSEP enrollees.
 Coordinators will also utilize MACC system to ensure utilization by enrollees.
-Planning Compact Cycles A state plan is developed every four years with annual updates.
-Job Placement SCSEP and local AJCs will work in partnership to achieve unsubsidized job placement for eligible enrollees.
-Special Conditions/Exceptions SCSEP funding can only be used for eligible participants who are at least age fifty-five (55) and live at or below 125% of the U.S. poverty level.
+A state plan is developed every four years with annual updates.
+SCSEP and local AJCs will work in partnership to achieve unsubsidized job placement for eligible enrollees.
+SCSEP funding can only be used for eligible participants who are at least age fifty-five (55) and live at or below 125% of the U.S. poverty level.

-Possible Individual Agency Requirement General Purpose/Meaning Agency Name/Key Contact West Virginia Community and Technical College System (WVCTCS or CTCS) Nancy Ligus Primary Program(s) Customized Training Certificate Programs Associate Degrees Board of Governor Degrees Continuing Education Classes Core Services The delivery of training and education programs to employees, part-time and full-time students enrolled in collegiate credit and non-credit programs and courses.
-Contributions The participation in WIOA activities vary with each individual community & technical college.
+Possible Individual Agency Requirement General Purpose/Meaning Agency Name/Key Contact West Virginia Community and Technical College System (WVCTCS or CTCS) Sarah Armstrong Tucker, Ph.D.
+Primary Program(s) Customized Training Certificate Programs Associate Degrees Board of Governor Degrees Authorized Services Continuing Education Classes The delivery of training and education programs to employees, part-time and full-time students enrolled in collegiate credit and non-credit programs and courses.
+Contributions The participation in WIOA activities vary with each individual community and technical college.
 CTCS will contribute staff and other resources to the extent identified in the Funding Stream Report.
-Performance Measurement Levels Community and Technical colleges are accountable for Carl D. Perkins Vocational and Technical Education Act core indicators and all public community & technical colleges are accountable through a submission of an Institutional Compact and Master Plan to the Council for Community and Technical College Education.
+Performance Measurement Levels Community and technical colleges are accountable for Strengthening Career and Technical Education for the 21st Century Act (Perkins V) core indicators and all public community and technical colleges are accountable through a performance-based funding formula.
 Referral Process Referrals are made through agencies, high schools, employers, Workforce Development Boards and One-Stop Career Centers.
-Confidentiality Requirements All community & technical colleges follow provisions of the Federal Educational Rights and Privacy Act (FERPA) and other student confidentiality requirements.
+Confidentiality Requirements All community and technical colleges follow provisions of the Federal Educational Rights and Privacy Act (FERPA) and other student confidentiality requirements.
 Training Activity Customized training for employers, non-collegiate credit training for the general public and continuing education for a variety of professions.
-Case Management Counseling and advising activities are available at all public community & technical colleges to all students.
-Planning Compact Cycle The Carl D. Perkins Vocational and Technical Education Act State Plan is submitted to the United States Department of Education and updated annually during the duration of the Act, and each public community & technical college submit a sixyear compact and Master Plan that is revised annually.
-Job Placement Each public community & technical college has a career planning and placement office available to students.
+Case Management Counseling and advising activities are available at all public community and technical colleges to all students.
+Planning Compact Cycle The Perkins V State Plan is submitted to the United States Department of Education as part of West Virginia's combined plan and updated annually during the duration of the Act. and Job Placement Each public community and technical college has a career planning and placement office available to students.
 Special Conditions/Exceptions None provided.